 Politics and government

-Head of state is the Queen of New Zealand; head of government is the Cook Islands' parliamentary representative democracy's Prime Minister.
-Furthermore still in effect in some spheres of society is a traditional hierarchy of chiefs and leaders.
+The head of state is the Queen of New Zealand; the head of government is the Cook Islands' parliamentary representative democracy's Prime Minister.
+Furthermore, still in effect in some spheres of society is a traditional hierarchy of chiefs and leaders.
 Henry Puna is the present president; he has been in office since 2010.

 Military

-The Cook Islands depends on New Zealand for defense and security; they have no own armed force.
+The Cook Islands depend on New Zealand for defense and security; they have their own armed forces.
 To keep peace and order, the nation does have a small police force, though.

 Foreign relations